RNIB BookshareRNIB BookshareWhat is Assistive Technology?

 This service can be used by students with specific disabilities and learning differences to access electronic texts needed for their course.

 In the Library you can access assistive technology packages such as Kurzweil 1000, Jaws, ClaroRead, Dragon Naturally Speaking and Read&Write on particular machines.
 The Library also has magnifying equipment, hearing loops, digital recorders and other equipment for use in the Library.
 For further information please see the Library's Assistive Technology webpages.

 IT Services Training

 IT Services runs training sessions throughout the year that students can sign up for.
 ITS also hold one to one training and online training is available.

-The University has a number of induction loop systems installed in lecture theatres, although you may wish to consider purchasing your own radio aid through the Disabled Students' Allowance.
+The University has a number of induction loop systems installed in lecture theatres, although you may wish to consider having your own radio aid through the Disabled Student Allowances.

 The Library has a number of different style portable loops available for use in the Library.
 The Library helpdesk is fitted with a hearing loop.